-My tenant promised (in writing) to be out by 2/28/14 or else I can move his stuff out on my own.
+My tenant promised (in writing) to be out by February 28, 2014.
+If not, they've allowed me to move his stuff out on my own.
 That timeline passed, can I just throw his stuff out?

 No, Utah law is very strict on this issue.
 You cannot throw their personal items out or do anything else to evict them unless you have a court order allowing the sheriff or constable to do so.
 Forcibly evicting a tenant with anything short of a court order is considered a "self-help" eviction, which is illegal under Utah law.